Qiantu K50 is a 430-hp Chinese EV sports car with a busy front end

 While only some of the carbon fiber is shown, there's a lot here.
 There are 29 carbon fiber components on the body, weighing only about 103 pounds.
 The rest of the body is made of sheet metal, while the frame underneath is made of aluminum.
 A double-wishbone suspension at each corner means it should handle pretty darn well.
 Brembo brakes and a set of sticky Pirelli P-Zero tires with a unique tread pattern will help everything come to a stop.

 The real clever bits are all under that skin.
 The K50 uses two electric motors, one at each axle, granting the vehicle all-wheel drive.
 Output is approximately 400 horsepower when putting around town, but there's an "overclocking" mode that briefly boosts output to about 430 hp.
 The electric motors feature torque vectoring, assuring there's traction at the specific wheel that needs it.
-Qiantu didn't make any mention of battery capacity or range, but Chinese models get a 78-kWh battery, and the range from that unit is estimated at 186 miles.
+Qiantu didn't make any mention of battery capacity or range, but Chinese models get a 78-kWh battery, and the range from that unit is estimated at 230 miles by Chinese NEDC standards.
 There's also a solar-powered HVAC system that engages when the interior temperature exceeds 77 degrees Fahrenheit.

 That all sounds pretty cool, but there's still plenty we don't know, like its estimated range in the US, or -- perhaps most importantly -- its price.
 But the car won't be on sale until 2020, so we still have some time for that information to arrive.
 When it comes to US manufacturing, that responsibility will be left to Mullen Technologies, based in California.